 The primary focus of my blog is understanding how trends in technology, society and economics will unfold over the next 5-10 years.
 So on twitter I follow people like Nick Szabo, arguably the world’s most famous cryptocurrency expert.
 Last week, in regards to Syrian refugee policy, Szabo retweeted this:

 The past few decades have seen a lot of excellent research into figuring out why partisan cultural battles never seem to get to agreement.
-Of course David Hume was on to this centuries ago, famously claiming that “Reason is, and ought only to be the slave of the passions, and can never pretend to any other office than to serve and obey them.”
-What’s great is this newer research is scientifically investigating exactly how and why reason is so often the slave to the passions.
-Dan Kahan (pictured above) is doing research into cultural cognition.
-He posits that cultural values drive perceptions of risk.
-And this makes information conflicting with cultural values appear risky, so it’s easily dismissed.
+Of course David Hume was on to this centuries ago, famously claiming that “Reason is, and ought only to be the slave of the passions, and can never pretend to any other office than to… Continue reading Dan Kahan’s cultural cognition shows why climate-splaining is a fail.
+Plus applying it to Paul Krugman.

 The above image is from the always wonderful xkcd.
 It makes fun of the turing test, a test where a human tries to tell if he’s having a written conversation with a computer or another human.
 More recently the economist Bryan Caplan suggested an Ideological Turing Test: